sql-formatter-org/sql-formatter/docs/params.md

 ## Option value

-- `Array` of strings and/or numbers for position placeholders.
+- `Array` of strings for position placeholders.
 - `Object` of name-value pairs for named (and indexed) placeholders.

 Note: The escaping of values must be handled by user of the API.